mokshaproject/moksha/docs/main/HelloWorld.rst

 In TurboGears, and thus Moksha, the widget framework of choice is `ToscaWidget
 <http://toscawidgets.org>`_, which allows you to create modular components that
 can be re-used throughout your application.
+As mentioned in :doc:`Widgets`, there are two major versions of ToscaWidgets (ToscaWidgets1 and ToscaWidgets2).
+Lucky for you, Moksha supports both.

+For ToscaWidgets1:

 .. code-block:: python